 What's more likely where you live: a cyclone smashing all the glass in your house, or the kids hitting a cricket ball through the lounge room window and into your TV?
 Remember that if you select a high excess, it might be cheaper to repair the damage out of your own pocket than making a claim.

-- A sum insured policy will pay claims up to the amount specified on the insurance certificate.
+Sum insured policies will pay claims up to the amount specified on the insurance certificate.
 That is, you nominate how much your home and contents would cost to replace, and in all but a few circumstances the insurer will pay up to that amount.

 Safety net policies have a sum insured but will also cover a specified percentage – as much as 30% – above the sum insured amount.

-- A total replacement policy will pay whatever it costs to repair, replace or rebuild (taking into account policy exclusions).
+Total replacement policies will pay whatever it costs to repair, replace or rebuild (taking into account policy exclusions).
 Total replacement only applies to building cover.
 Only one insurer still offers this, with the others that previously sold them moving to sum insured safety nets.